core-wg/href/draft-ietf-core-href.md

 it in resource representations, e.g., to express a hyperlink between the represented resource and the resource identified by the CRI.

-This section defines the representation of CRIs in [Concise Binary Object Representation (CBOR)](#STD94).
+{{cbor-representation}} first defines the representation of CRIs in [Concise Binary Object Representation (CBOR)](#STD94).
 When reduced representation size is desired, CRIs are often not represented directly.
 Instead, CRIs are indirectly referenced through *CRI references*.
 These take advantage of hierarchical locality and provide a very compact encoding.
-The CBOR representation of CRI references is specified in
+The CBOR representation of CRI references also is specified in
 {{cbor-representation}}.

 The only operation defined on a CRI reference is *reference resolution*: